landerlini/interlink-condorce-plugin/charts/interlink-all-in-one/README.md

 # redisNodeName is the name of the node where to place redis (relevant to persistence)
 redisNodeName: < name of the node where you wish to place the redis persistence >

+# natsClusterIssuerEmail is the email of the user taking care of the certification
+natsClusterIssuerEmail:
 ```